bastienwirtz/homer/docs/getting_started.md

 with Docker.
 The Docker image comes with a web server built-in so that all you need to worry about is your config file.

+Internally, the Docker image looks for the assets in the `/www/assets` directory so you can bind a volume from your host machine to that directory in order to modify and persist the configuration files.
+The web server serves the dashboard on port 8080, but using a port binding will let you expose that to whatever external port you like.

 ### docker

 To launch container: